zalf-rdm/zalf-rdm.github.io/src/data_acquisition/field_crops_fertilization_and_plant_protection.md

 ### Plant Protection Act, Germany

-It regulates the protection of field crops and agricultural products against harmful organisms and the prevention of health damages for plants, animals, natural systems and humans from the agriculture (Bundesministeriums der Justiz und für Verbraucherschutz, 2012).
+It regulates the protection of field crops and agricultural products against harmful organisms and the prevention of health damages for plants, animals, natural systems and humans from the agriculture [[9]](https://www.gesetze-im-internet.de/pflschg_2012/PflSchG.pdf).

 _Further standards_ ![](/static/img/two_star.png)
 - For the investigation of the yield structure the determination of the mass of 1000 grains is a common approach, which is defined in **EN ISO 520:2010**.